Kaiu Shirai x Posuka Demizu: Beyond The Promised Neverland: Publication

 Shueisha released the collected tankōbon volume on September 3, 2021.

-It was published on November 8, 2022 in North America by Viz Media.
+It was published on November 8, 2022, in North America by Viz Media.

 Chapter list

 Reception

-Author Masaki Tsuji enjoyed and prised the one-shot stories of the volume, in particularly the Spirit Photographer Saburo Kono chapter which he described as "a splendid composition".
+Author Masaki Tsuji enjoyed and praised the one-shot stories of the volume, in particularly the Spirit Photographer Saburo Kono chapter which he described as "a splendid composition".
 Tsuji was impressed by the breadth and depth of the base of human resources of the story.

 Anime News Network gave it a 4 out of 5, and described the volume as "Each one shot is self-contained enough and combined, the volume does cover a variety of different stories with some more favorably leaning towards science fiction.
 Despite any differences in character or direction though, each chapter has this inexplicable charm and heart to it.
 The fact that Kaiu Shirai manages to cheat towards the end of the book and find a creative way to sort of connect all of the one shots together did not even phase me because for what is extensively a collection of random short stories, such a trick definitely felt earned".